jacobobryant/biff/slate/source/index.html.md

 6. Go to `localhost:9630` and start the `app` build
 7. Go to `localhost:8080`

 You can tinker with this app and use it as a template for your own projects.
+See [Production](#production) when you want to deploy.

 # Build system